GAM-team/GAM/wiki/Cloud-Identity-Policies.md

 * `settings/<String>` - A policy setting type, `settings/workspace_marketplace.apps_allowlist`
 * `<String>` - A policy setting type, `workspace_marketplace.apps_allowlist`

-By default, policy warnings are displayed, use the 'nowarnings` option to suppress their display.
+By default, policy warnings are displayed, use the `nowarnings` option to suppress their display.

 By default, additional API calls are made for `settings/workspace_marketplace.apps_allowlist` to get the application name for the application ID.
 Use option `noappnames` to suppress these calls.